homezhan/artoolkit-docs/artoolkit/building_artoolkit_professional_from_source.md

     without requiring GLUT).
     -   Windows: GLUT 3.7.6 is included with ARToolKit.
     -   Mac OS X: included in OS.
     -   Linux: GLUT should be available in your distribution (e.g. packages freeglut3-dev and xorg-dev).
-Otherwise, GLUT is included in the MESA 3D libraries: [1](http://mesa3d.sourceforge.net/)
+Otherwise, GLUT is included in the MESA 3D libraries: [1][3]
 -   OpenCV; required to build calib_camera.
 OpenCV headers and libraries are provided with ARToolKit Professional.
 -   Video capture libraries.
     -   Windows: By default, on Windows ARToolKit Professional's video library (libARvideo) uses Microsoft's DirectShow libraries.
 Unfortunately, this requires installation of the DirectX SDK and either the Windows SDK or the DirectShow package from the Microsoft Platform SDK to compile libARvideo.
-Please see the separate page [Building libARvideo using DirectShow](/Building_libARvideo_using_DirectShow "wikilink").
+Please see the separate page [Building libARvideo using DirectShow][4].
 Alternative video sources on Windows include:
         -   QuickTime, either using the VideoDigitizer or movie files or streams.
-Please see the separate page [Building libARvideo using QuickTime](/Building_libARvideo_using_QuickTime "wikilink").
+Please see the separate page [Building libARvideo using QuickTime][5].
-        -   Thomas Pintaric's DSVideoLib [2](http://sourceforge.net/projects/dsvideolib) which is the default video source for ARToolKit v2.x (N.B.: DSVideoLib is now LGPL licensed and may be used in proprietary software.)
+        -   Thomas Pintaric's DSVideoLib [2][6] which is the default video source for ARToolKit v2.x (N.B.: DSVideoLib is now LGPL licensed and may be used in proprietary software.)
         -   Point Grey's flycapture SDK (only for use with Point Grey Cameras).
         -   Canon's HDCam64 camera control library (Canon HDCam64 users only).
     -   Mac OS X: QuickTime v6.4 or later is required, and is included in all versions of Mac OS X \> 10.3.
 For systems with QuickTime 7 or later, QTKit is also used.
     -   Linux: Video4Linux, lib1394dc, or GStreamer is required.
 The corresponding packages required to be installed in your package manager are "libv4l2-dev" or "libv4l-dev", "libdc1394-22-dev" (for lib1394 version 2.x) or "libdc1394-13-dev" (for lib1394 version 1.x), and "libgstreamer0.10-dev".
 -   OpenVRML (optional); The ARToolKit VRML renderer requires the OpenVRML SDK.
     -   Windows: OpenVRML-0.16.6 or later (for Visual Studio 2005) must be on the include and library path to rebuild ARvrml.lib.
-Suitable binaries of OpenVRML for Windows can be downloaded from <http://www.artoolworks.com/dist/openvrml/>.
+Suitable binaries of OpenVRML for Windows can be downloaded [here][7].
-    -   Mac OS X: OpenVRML should be installed using the [Fink](http://www.finkproject.org/) packagemanager.
+    -   Mac OS X: OpenVRML should be installed using the [Fink][8] packagemanager.
 Once fink is installed, the required command to install OpenVRML is `fink -b install openvrml6-dev openvrml-gl6-dev`.
-Alternately, a Universal binary build of OpenVRML-0.16.6 suitable for inclusion in application bundles can be downloaded from <http://www.artoolworks.com/dist/openvrml/>.
+Alternately, a Universal binary build of OpenVRML-0.16.6 suitable for inclusion in application bundles can be downloaded from [here][9].
-    -   Linux: Binary deb packages are available from <http://www.openvrml.org/>.
+    -   Linux: Binary deb packages are available from [here][10].
 -   OpenSceneGraph (optional); The ARToolKit OSG renderer requires OpenSceneGraph.
 OSG version 2.6 or later is required, version 2.8.2 is recommended.
-    -   Windows / Mac OS X: ARToolworks supplies binaries of OSG at <http://www.artoolworks.com/dist/openscenegraph/>.
+    -   Windows / Mac OS X: ARToolworks supplies binaries of [OSG][11].
 ARToolKit uses the environment variable OSG_ROOT to find your OpenSceneGraph installation.
     -   Linux: OpenSceneGraph is available as a package for most Linux distributions (e.g. package libopenscenegraph-dev).

 ## Compiling ARToolKit Professional

 ### Windows

 -   After unpacking ARToolKit, run the configure-win32 script.
 This generates AR/config.h for Windows builds.
 If you wish to change the default video library, or enable extra video libraries such as QuickTime, edit the file include/AR/config.h.
-See the additional help pages [Building libARvideo using DirectShow](/Building_libARvideo_using_DirectShow "wikilink") and [Building libARvideo using QuickTime](/Building_libARvideo_using_QuickTime "wikilink") for more help.
+See the additional help pages [Building libARvideo using DirectShow][12] and [Building libARvideo using QuickTime][13] for more help.
 -   Open the ARToolKit5.sln file inside the appropriate directory in side the "VisualStudio" directory.
 -   Build the ToolKit and the sample applications.
 The VRML and OSG renderers are not built by default, but can be manually selected and built.